A collection of common questions and answers Cancun photographer Elena Fedorova.

-Do you deliver only digitals photos or can we also get prints?
+Do you deliver only digital photos, or can we also get prints?

 What is your cancellation policy?

-I know how life works, sometimes bad weather happens or kids get sick, or you change plans due to work schedule, sometimes 2020 happens…ufff but let’s not talk about this “famous” year.
+I know how life works.
+Sometimes it is overcast, kids get sick, or you change plans due to work schedule.
+Sometimes 2020 happens…ufff but let’s not talk about this “famous” year.

-I require a 20% deposit to save the date, if anyone gets sick or bad weather a photo session can be rescheduled withing 7 months (it’s subject to availability!) as long as I have 72 hours notice of cancellation.
-In this case the deposit will be transferred to the next chosen date.
+I require a 20% deposit to save the date.
+Then, if anyone gets sick or bad weather, we can reschedule a photo session within 7 months (it’s subject to availability!) as long as I have 72 hours notice of cancellation.
+In this case, I will transfer the deposit to the next chosen date.

-If your photosession was subject to a seasonal promotion and you need to reschedule to a time outside the promotional window, then a higher rate may apply.
+A higher rate may apply if your photo session was subject to a seasonal promotion and you need to reschedule to a time outside the promotional window.

-I’m absolutely open to it!
-I do charge a travel fee for locations outside of Cancun and Riviera Maya.
-Send me and email and I can give you all the information.
+I’m open to it!
+However, I charge a travel fee for locations outside Cancun and Riviera Maya.
+Send me an email, and I can give you all the information.

-Have you done wedding photosession at my venue?
+Have you done a wedding photo session at my venue?

-I have done photo session at many venues, so there is a good chance that I have.
+I have done photo sessions at many venues, so there is a good chance that I have.
 However, if I have not, I will get to the venue early on the day of and be sure to perform a thorough walk-through to scout out the best photography locations.
-I also do extensive online research prior to your wedding!
+I also do extensive online research before your wedding!

 Do you provide video service?

-For weddings I do only photography, but I can recommend you a professional wedding videographer, who does a good job and he also provides a drone videography.
+I do only photography for weddings, but I can recommend a professional wedding videographer who does a good job and provides drone videography.

 Do you have an assistant?

 Yes, I do.
-She/he is with me only during 9-hour weddings to help me with light equipment, and also take additional photos during ceremony, reception and cocktail hour.
-However, the main photographer in charge of all creative process is me.
+She/he is with me only during 9-hour weddings to help me with light equipment and take additional photos during the ceremony, reception, and cocktail hour.
+However, the main photographer in charge of all creative processes is me.

-What if we need you stay for an extra hour on a wedding day?
+What if we need you to stay for an extra hour on a wedding day?

 Yes, I can do this.
-When you book my photography service for your wedding, I lock this date only for you, so even if any minor changes interfere with the original wedding plan I can easily adjust.
-Either it’s extra half an hour, an hour or two hours that you need I am always ready and camera in hand.
+When you book my photography service for your wedding, I lock this date only for you, so I can easily adjust if any minor changes interfere with the original wedding plan.
+So whether it’s extra half an hour, an hour, or two hours that you need, I am always ready and the camera in hand.

-Can we provide you with “shot list” or “must have pictures”?
+Can we provide you with a “shot list” or “must-have pictures”?

-Other than family groupings, I would prefer if you don’t give me a “shot list”.
-I understand the importance of taking photos of you with everyone present on the wedding, but the longer the line is a “shot list” the less time I have to capture real, unique and candid moments.
-“Must have pictures” inspired by Pinterest or Instagram limit artist’s creativity.
-These social media are a good way to look for general understanding of wedding venues and locations, but they will make your photo album look similar to someone’s else.
-And one of my artistic goals is to create exclusive, individual photos that will tell a story of your special day in details, photos that no one else will have.
+Other than family groupings, I would prefer you don’t give me a “shot list”.
+I understand the importance of taking photos of you with everyone present at the wedding, but the longer the line is a “shot list,” the less time I have to capture genuine, unique, and candid moments.
+“Must have pictures” inspired by Pinterest or Instagram limit artists’ creativity.
+These social media is an excellent way to look for a general understanding of wedding venues and locations, but they will make your photo album look similar to someone’s else.
+And one of my artistic goals is to create exclusive, individual photos that will tell a story of your special day in detail, pictures that no one else will have.

 Can our family members and friends take photos with their cameras?

-Yes, I don’t mind them using cameras or cell phones during reception, first dance, cocktail hour, cake cutting.
-However, when I am one on one with you, while you are getting ready or we take “couple portraits” photos after or before the wedding I will ask them to put down their cameras, because to create unique photos of this moment requires concentration and that means less distraction for me and for you as well.
+Yes, I don’t mind them using cameras or cell phones during the reception, first dance, cocktail hour, cake cutting.
+However, when I am one on one with you, while you are getting ready or we take “couple portraits” photos after or before the wedding, I will ask them to put down their cameras because creating unique photos of this moment requires concentration, and that means less distraction for me and you as well.
 And having 3, 4, 5 … (and counting) cell phones facing you can be more than distracting.
-Although I can’t prohibit the usage of mobile phones during wedding ceremonies, but just so you know the consequences take a look at the images in this article “What is the worst danger during a wedding ceremony?” and decide on you own weather or not opt for unplugged wedding.
+Although I can’t prohibit the usage of mobile phones during wedding ceremonies, just so you know the consequences, take a look at the images in this article “What is the worst danger during a wedding ceremony?” and decide on whether or not to opt for an unplugged wedding.